Anjuharidas4/Tableau/README.md

 ## Inference
 #### England
-- 54% of Bank customers are from the United Kingdom which is the majority.
+- The majority of bank customers, 54%, are from the United Kingdom.
-- White-collar workers represent 70% of Customers in the UK perhaps because London is the economic center of Europe.
+- The UK customer base primarily consists of white-collar workers, constituting 70% of their clientele.
+This could be attributed to London's status as the economic hub of Europe.

 <img width="1142" alt="Screenshot 2023-08-28 at 2 32 32 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/e5a6670d-cc3e-489f-b8ea-a691bd49b2f9">

 #### Scotland
-- The majority of customers are much older customers and predominantly males(72%).
+- A significant majority of our customers are older individuals, with males making up the predominant group at 72%.
 - Majority of the customers are more blue collar workers(48%), very few white - collar workers.

 <img width="1268" alt="Screenshot 2023-08-28 at 4 03 57 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/f4d1a0ad-1090-4796-8058-da2dbc1f0140">